Ensono/stacks-azure-data/docs/workloads/azure/data/components/infrastructure/core_data_platform_azure.md

     * **Managed identity** for the service instance;
     * **Managed virtual network** enabled by default.
 Creating an integration runtime within a managed virtual network ensures the data integration process is isolated and secure.
-9. **Managed private endpoints** created in the Data Factory managed virtual network that establish private links to Azure resources, such as:
+9. **Managed private endpoints** created in the Data Factory managed virtual network, these establish private links to Azure resources, such as:
     * Blob Storage
     * Azure Data Lake Storage
     * Key Vault